 Preoperative care can take place in multiple settings and can occur briefly or over a period of time.
 The most important goal of preoperative assessment is not the risk assessment, but the improvement of the patient's medical status prior to surgery and planning for the recovery process.
 The anesthesiologist provides care in a different time frame and uses a different approach than is typical for other specialties.
 The chief complaint usually takes the form of a request for anesthesia services for a specific operation.
 The anesthesiologist uses a vertical or systems-based approach, most clearly articulated by Stanley Muravchick (Figure 36-1).
 As part of this approach, the anesthesiologist assigns an American Society of Anesthesiologists physical status classification (Table 36-1).
 The American Society of Anesthesiologists score is a clinician's tool, not a predictor of perioperative risk, because, while the American Society of Anesthesiologists score correlates broadly with outcomes, it does not incorporate age or type of operation, both significant influences on outcomes.

-A. The traditional medical approach to diagnosis can be represented schematically as a series of horizontal techniques of inquiry (open bars) applied across the various organ systems (shaded bars) to consolidate data describing the status of different organs into ...
+A. The traditional medical approach to diagnosis can be represented schematically as a series of horizontal techniques of inquiry (open bars) applied across the various organ systems (shaded bars) to consolidate data describing the status of different organs into a unified diagnostic group. ...